Non-Resident and Part-Time Study

 Part-time students are subject to the same requirements and regulations as full-time students.
 When granted temporary part-time status, a Master's degree candidate or a Ph.D. candidate who has not completed the course requirements for the degree and (for Ph.D. students) has not passed the qualifying examination will be permitted by the CHD to extend the normal deadlines for completing the corresponding requirements by one semester; in extraordinary circumstances, the student may petition the CHD for an extension of up to one year.

 Dissertation research in absentia is defined as research that is not done primarily at Harvard and is not done under the immediate direction of a member of the Harvard faculty.
-Before discussing the regulations governing dissertation in absentia by SEAS Ph.D. candidates, several distinctions should be made: when a Ph.D. candidate is away from Harvard temporarily conducting fieldwork as part of his/her dissertation research, under the general direction of the research advisor, this is not deemed to constitute dissertation research in absentia.
+Before discussing the regulations governing dissertation in absentia by SEAS Ph.D. candidates, several distinctions should be made: when a Ph.D. candidate is away from Harvard temporarily conducting fieldwork as part of their dissertation research, under the general direction of the research advisor, this is not deemed to constitute dissertation research in absentia.
 Similarly, if the student’s research advisor is at MIT and the research is done primarily at MIT, it is not deemed to be dissertation research in absentia.

 The following rules govern dissertation research in absentia, as defined above.
-The student must have the consent of his/her research advisor, who must be a SEAS faculty member, and of his/her research committee.
+The student must have the consent of their research advisor, who must be a SEAS faculty member, and of their research committee.
 The student must establish to the satisfaction of the CHD that there are compelling educational reasons for the research to be done in absentia.
 Any financial advantage of working in absentia is not an acceptable reason.
 The student must have completed all course requirements for the degree.
 The research committee must have approved the dissertation topic and a proposed plan of research.
 The student must register as a Traveling Scholar.
-If employed at more than a ten hour per week rate, the student must submit a letter from the employer certifying that three quarters of his/her working time can be devoted to dissertation work.
+If employed at more than a ten hour per week rate, the student must submit a letter from the employer certifying that three quarters of the student's working time can be devoted to dissertation work.
 The research advisor may add additional requirements before agreeing to direct dissertation research in absentia.
 The completed dissertation, in a form ready for study by the research committee, must be submitted at least three months before the final oral examination.
 All applicable regulations governing Ph.D. candidates in residence continue to apply.
 In particular, the requirement for periodic committee meetings must be met; however, the research committee need not meet together as a group with the student if it deems that to be unnecessary and impractical.
 Research completed while in residence at Harvard may be written up in absentia if all of the above regulations are complied with except those relating to CHD permission and employer certification.